vnguyentrong/vnguyentrong.github.io/_posts/2024-07-28-setup-environment-for-linux-kernel-development.md

 ---
-title: Beaglebone - Setup environment for Linux kernel development
+title: "beaglebone: Setup environment for Linux kernel development"
-author: vnguyentrong
+description: >-
+  One of the way to setup environment for Linux kernel developemnt with Beaglebone Black
-date: 2024-07-28 05:24 PM +07
+date: 2024-07-28 05:24:20 +0700
 categories: [environment]
 tags: [environment,linux-kernel,beaglebone]